zvercodebender/community-plugins/deployit-udm-plugins/utility-plugins/command2-plugin/README.md

 The Command2 plugin is an alternative to the standard Deployit [command plugin](http://docs.xebialabs.com/releases/latest/deployit/commandPluginManual.html) that supports commands and commands with resources and re-uses generic plugin replacement and templating functionality.

+The Command2 plugin is intended for actions that are required for a **specific application** or application version, such as running an app-specific configuration script.
+To configure Deployit to support a new middleware stack, please consider the [generic](http://docs.xebialabs.com/releases/latest/deployit/genericPluginManual.html), [Python](http://docs.xebialabs.com/releases/latest/deployit/pythonPluginManual.html) or PowerShell plugins instead.

+See the [customization manual](docs.xebialabs.com/releases/latest/deployit/customizationmanual.html) for more details.

 # Requirements #

 * **Deployit requirements**